jeromelebel/MongoHub-Mac/README.markdown

 - Can renaming a collection
 - Closing tabs when dropping a collection/database
 - Nicer update panel [issue #142](https://github.com/jeromelebel/MongoHub-Mac/issues/142)
-- Workarround for corrupted bson
+- Workaround for corrupted bson
 - Always check for debug updates on a debug version

 **Beta**